-- Staff will be using MS Teams in addition to a variety of books and other resources.
-Pupils are normally given stimulus material, so we do not issue a textbook. - Use the Kerboodle to access the textbook - Class Mass and other Chapel Services are included in our programme.
+Staff will be using the VLE in addition to a variety of books and other resources.
+Pupils are normally given stimulus material, so we do not issue a textbook.

+Class Mass and other Chapel Services are included in our programme.
 All students have a Retreat Day.